Why Amber opened a new support studio in Guadalajara — How Games Make Money

 Amber has four game studios around the world.
 They are in places like Los Angeles and Bucharest.
 But what brought the company to my attention was its recent move to open a studio in Guadalajara, Mexico.
 That city has a growing tech culture, but the primary reason that Amber ended up in Guadalajara is time.

-“A lot of our customers are in the US and Canada and actually most of them are based on the west coast,” said Pohontu.
+“A lot of our customers are in the U.S. and Canada and actually most of them are based on the west coast,” said Pohontu.
 “And our operations started in Bucharest, Romania which is 10 hours ahead of us.”

 That time difference is significant, and it has its advantages.

-“It’s actually kind of cool to come into work every morning in San Francisco or Los Angeles, and to see in your inbox a bunch of work that teams in Eastern Europe have reated basically overnight,” said Pohontu.
+“It’s actually kind of cool to come into work every morning in San Francisco or Los Angeles, and to see in your inbox a bunch of work that teams in Eastern Europe have created basically overnight,” said Pohontu.

 While this global process enables work to continue on a project around the clock, it also has its challenges.
 For some support work, the hiring studio is going to want to have live conversations with a team that is also just starting their day.